-Brattleboro attorney Spencer P. Crispe is the most recent addition to Crispe and Crispe law firm and is the 4th generation in his family to practice law in Brattleboro.
+Brattleboro attorney Spencer P. Crispe is the 4th generation in his family to practice law in Brattleboro.
 He graduated from Brattleboro Union High School in 1997, the University of Vermont with a Bachelor of Arts in History in 2001, and the Vermont Law School in 2004.

-Spencer is a 7th generation Vermonter, an avid sugarmaker, hiker, skier, and skateboarder.
+Spencer is a 9th generation Vermonter, an avid sugarmaker, hiker, skier, and skateboarder.
 He lives in Brattleboro, and serves on numerous boards and committees.
-He has volunteered at a youth center for over ten years, volunteered at the Boys and Girls Club in Brattleboro, is a member of the Wilmington, Vermont Trails Committee, and served other outdoor recreational organizations in Windham County.
+He has volunteered for the Boys and Girls Club, is a Board Member of Youth Services in Brattleboro, and served other outdoor recreational organizations in Windham County.

-His areas of focus include Personal Injury and Auto Accidents, Employment Law, Workers Compensation, Land Use and Environmental Law, Landlord/tenant, and Ancient Roads.
+His areas of focus include Personal Injury and Auto Accidents, Workers Compensation, and Ancient Roads.
 Spencer has a strong commitment to social justice and civil rights.

 Spencer is admitted to practice before all Vermont State Courts and the United States District Court for the District of Vermont.
 He is a member of the Vermont Trial Lawyers Association and the Vermont Bar Associations.

 Office Manager Jo-Anne Daris is the newest addition to Crispe and Crispe.

 Having earned her Paralegal Certificate in 2001, Jo-Anne has a vast range of experience.
 However, with over 15 years of experience, her passion is Personal Injury.
 Jo-Anne works closely with the attorneys and clients from the beginning of the case through trial.